hhenson/hgraph/docs/library/index.md

 Returns a TSS (or set) of keys in the dictionary

 ### values_
-Returns a tuple if the values in the dictionary.
+Returns a tuple of the values in the dictionary.
 Note: does not apply to TSD as there is no suitable time series type

 ### rekey
 `rekey` receives a `TSD[K, V]` and a mapping `TSD[K, K1]` and remaps the keys using it so that its output is `TSD[K1, V]`